pebble-dev/pebble-dev.github.io/howto.md

 * Connect your Pebble to the plugged in USB charging cable.
 You really don't want it to lose power in the middle of a firmware update!
 The watch powers up.
 Press the left button to dismiss the charging screen.
 * If you now see a clock face, it means that your Pebble is still configured, maybe by the previous owner, maybe by you.
 If you used it before, now is the time to write down the watchfaces and apps you want to reinstall after this procedure is done.
 * If you see a clock face, press middle right button, go to *Settings*, then *System*, and choose *Factory Reset*.
 This might take a few minutes.
 * ~~Get your iPhone and install the [Pebble app from the App store](https://itunes.apple.com/en/app/pebble/id957997620?mt=8).~~ **The Pebble app is missing from the iOS App Store right now.
-Word has it that our friends at Fitbit are working on the issue.
-Until then, *do not* delete the Pebble app from your iOS device, or you won't be able to get it again until it's back up on the store.
-You might also want to [turn off automatic uninstalling of unused apps](https://9to5mac.com/2018/03/16/how-to-keep-apps-from-disappearing-from-your-iphone-by-turning-off-app-offloading/).
-There are some workarounds, documented in [this Google doc created by Rebble community member NightQuest](https://docs.google.com/document/d/10KmOEu4vQ5qpOEdFVVBQgfgHam07uxDhZh6iPrjdIzY/edit?usp=sharing), but your luck may vary.
-Feel free to ask for help in the Rebble Discord linked at the very bottom of this page.
-(Updated August 30th, 2019)**
+See the notice at the top of this page for more info and workarounds.**
 * Then, open the app.
 * You'll be greeted by a *Pebble Account* page.
 Simply tap the *Skip* in the top left corner to continue.
 * Choose your language for voice input.